PAPR-I

 Using laminar flow techniques greatly increases the effectiveness of the compressor and prolongs battery life.
 The transparent foil is also anti-mist coated on both sides to prevent fogging in cold environments.
 No aerosol particulates are released from the mask as the exhalate is filtered.

 The bioshield PAPR-I is not designed for multiple re-use as it has lightweight characteristics and designed to be disposable.
 The design form allows the device to be blow moulded as a pair of masks, which are easily separated and allows high volume production at low cost equivalent to a 1 litre PET blow moulded bottle.
+However, the device can be reused multiple times and the inlet filter element can be replaced with custom inserts for the required application.

 The small independent air compressor and power supply are retained after use and are simply removed and placed into a fresh PAPR-I. The independent air compressor and power supply are conveniently enclosed in a transparent clam shell that allows the battery status display to be monitored.
 The clam shell can be opened for access and recharging the battery.